denniscingoz/transcendence/docs/frontend api-usage.md

 Frontend may mock API responses during development.
 Mocks must strictly follow DTOs defined in Swagger.
 This allows frontend development without waiting for backend implementation.

+**DTO (Data Transfer Objects)**

+DTOs describe the exact shape of request and response data exchanged between frontend and backend.
+They define fields, types, required/optional properties and enums.
+DTOs are part of the API contract and must stay stable.

+📌 DTO = what data looks like

+**Endpoints**

+Endpoints define available backend operations and how to call them via HTTP.
+Each endpoint represents a specific user action or system operation.

+📌 Endpoint = what actions are possible

+**Status codes**

+HTTP status codes describe the result of a request in a standardized way.
+Frontend relies on status codes, not on error text, to handle different outcomes.

+📌 Status = what happened

+**Errors**

+Errors are returned in a structured format with machine-readable error codes.
+Frontend must not parse error messages and should react only to error codes.

+📌 Error = why it failed (in a predictable form)

+**Swagger (OpenAPI)**

+Swagger is the single source of truth for the backend API.
+It documents endpoints, DTOs, enums, errors and authentication rules.
+Frontend uses Swagger to generate types and mock API responses.

+📌 Swagger = the contract